On holomorphic maps and Generalized Complex Geometry: Holomorphic maps between generalized complex manifolds

 \begin{rem} 1) A map between regular generalized almost complex manifolds is holomorphic if and only if it is a co-CR Poisson morphism, with respect to the associated almost co-CR and Poisson structures.\\

 2) Let $\phi:(M,L_M)\to(N,L_N)$ be a diffeomorphism between generalized complex manifolds.
-Then $\phi$ is holomorphic if and only if, in an open neighbourhood of each regular point of $M$, we have $\phi_*\bigl(L_M\bigr)=L_N$\,, up to $B$-field tranformations.\\
+Then $\phi$ is holomorphic if and only if, in an open neighbourhood of each regular point of $M$, we have $\phi_*\bigl(L_M\bigr)=L_N$\,, up to $B$-field transformations.\\

 3) The composition of two holomorphic maps, between generalized (almost) complex manifolds is holomorphic.\\